LompeBoer/go-autocoins/README.md

 - **-pairs**: set pairs to permitted from the Google Sheet Pairs List and exits the program (Note: WH has to be running)
 - **-safepairs**: set safe pairs to permitted from the Google Sheet Pairs List and exits the program (Note: WH has to be running)

+## Filters
+### WickHunter DB
+Only coins in the WickHunter database will be used.
+If Binance has coins not present in WickHunter these new coins will not be processed.
+This filter is always active and can not be disabled.

+### Black List
+This will permanently exclude coins from being traded.

+### Margin Assets
+Only trade the margin asset specified.
+For example when using "USDT", then BTC**USDT** will be traded but BTC**BUSD** will not.
+Leave empty to trade all margin assets. `marginAssets: []`
+WickHunter itself only uses USDT so this is a redundant setting.

+### Google Sheet
+The following Google Sheet is being used: [WH Pairs list - STP Todd](https://docs.google.com/spreadsheets/d/1XWadBbVkbdi5Ub7bFhCcAhqpHiQXBETbeTg644pkTdI/)

+When using this filter the program will only use the pairs specified by either the permitted or safe account column.
+Pairs added to _whitelist_ overrides the sheet setting and treats them as being "safe".

+## Exclude List
+Coins on this list will not be quarantined.

 ## Difference with PowerShell autoCoins
-There are changes to the `autoCoins.json` file.
+- There are changes to the `autoCoins.json` file.
+Make sure to update this file.
-Wick Hunter has to be open.
+- Wick Hunter has to be open.

 ### Missing
 - Writing to a log file.
 - Geo check at startup.
 - Support for v0.6.6

-### Added
-- Support for Wick Hunter v1.1.4 using the API.
-- Use Binance API weight limit to pause sending requests so you not over-run the Binance API limit.
-- Use Google Docs API to read [WH Pairs list - STP Todd](https://docs.google.com/spreadsheets/d/1XWadBbVkbdi5Ub7bFhCcAhqpHiQXBETbeTg644pkTdI). [[*](#google-docs-api)]

-### Fixes
-- Errors that resulted in the PowerShell script stopping:
-  - Does/should not crash, but instead will skip the run and retry again after set _refresh_.
-  - Sends a message to the Discord WebHook with the error, with the possibility to mention @here so you can immediately intervene.
-- When Binance adds a new coin without enough historical data it skips the coin.
-- If the Binance API returns an error the program continues and does not crash.

 ## Google Docs API
-When using this functionality the program will only use the pairs specified by either the permitted or safe account column.

-**Update** You can leave this empty since v0.9.9 of AutoCoins

-Optionally you can create a Google Docs API Key.
+Using the Google Docs API Key is optional.
+If you do not use one the functionality will be the same.

 See https://developers.google.com/docs/api/how-tos/authorizing#APIKey on how to create the key.
 (Optional) Restrict the access to the `Google Sheets API` and restrict to the IP Address where AutoCoins is running.